 The dollar value of property losses due to fires, floods, tornadoes, earthquakes, lightning, freezes, etc. can be and often are substantial.
-Federal income tax regulations often provide relief by allowing deductions for losses of both business-use and personal-use property.
+Federal income tax regulations often provide relief by allowing deductions for losses of business-use property.
+The passage of the Tax Cuts and Jobs Act of 2017 resulted in significant modifications to the deductibility of losses involving personal-use property.
+In order to deduct a loss for personal-use property, the area in which the loss occurred must be declared a federal disaster area.
+These new rules are in effect for losses that occur beginning January 1, 2018 and ending December 31, 2025.
 This fact sheet describes losses to property, the process used to determine if there is a deductible loss, how insurance proceeds and cost share benefits are treated, and how to reconstruct records to document a loss.
 Examples are used to help explain the rules that apply to property on the farm, including buildings, machinery, livestock, feed and supplies as well as the home and its contents and personal vehicles.

 A casualty is defined as the damage, destruction or loss of property resulting from an identifiable event that is sudden, unexpected or unusual.
 Therefore, the casualty event must not be gradual or progressive deterioration, an event that is anticipated or intended to occur or a day-to-day occurrence from an activity in which the taxpayer is engaged.
 A deductible loss can occur from a vehicle or equipment accident, earthquake, a fire that was not willfully set by the taxpayer, flood, freeze, lightning, hurricane, tornado, terrorist attack, vandalism, volcanic eruption or government-ordered demolition or relocation.